Estimated Tuition and Financial Aid

-This covers all expenses related to study in the program (except for books, if any), but does not include housing, airfare, meals, and other incidental expenses.
+This covers all WFU charges related to study in the program (except for books, if any), but does not include housing, airfare, meals, or other incidental expenses.

-** $1,800 is the cost of housing for the Worrell house in London as well as Casa Artom in Venice.
-Your housing expenses may alter if you are not staying in one of these houses or if you are attending the Vienna program.
+** $2,000 is the estimated cost of housing for the Worrell House in London and the WFU Casa Artom in Venice.
+This fee will be finalized in March.
+Your housing expenses may differ if you are not residing in a WFU-owned property.

-***Living expenses include food, clothing, personal items, etc. Most students may be able to have cheaper living expenses.
+***Living expenses include food, transportation, and personal expenses.
+Many students may have cheaper living expenses.

 ****Flight prices vary.
 This number does not include traveling and the cost of transportation while in Europe.